Varieties of chord diagrams, braid group cohomology and degeneration of equality conditions: Main results

-For example, if $N$ is even and $\F^N$ is the space $\PP^N$ of all degree $N$ polynomials with zero free term, then all subspaces defined by arbitrarily many conditions $f(a_i)=f(-a_i)$ are contained in the $N/2$-dimensional subspace of even polynomials.
-Of course, the case of polynomials is exceptional, but the situation when the dimension of the subspace in $\F^N$ defined by some $n$ independent conditions (\ref{meq}) is greater than $N-n$ can be unavoidable by the choice of the space $\F^N$.
-We will prove in particular, that if $n$ is a power of 2 then for any space $\F^N$ of dimension $N<2n-1$ there exist collections of $n$ independent conditions (\ref{meq}), for which this dimension jumps.
+in variable $x$, then all subspaces defined by arbitrarily many conditions $f(a_i)=f(-a_i)$ contain the $[N/2]$-dimensional subspace of even polynomials.
+Of course, the case of polynomials is very specific, but the situation when the dimensions of subspaces in $\F^N$ defined by some $n$ independent conditions (\ref{meq}) is greater than $\max(N-n,0)$ can be unavoidable by a choice of space $\F^N$.